jcorioland/jcorioland.github.io/_posts/2021-05-31-building-cloud-native-platform-microsoft-azure.md

 https://docs.microsoft.com/azure/aks/csi-secrets-store-driver
 **TODO**

+### Kubernetes upgrades, patches etc.
+**TODO**

+### Cost optimization

+When building a platform in the cloud, cost management and especially cost optimization are important topics.
+Azure Kubernetes Services has some features that can help you to optimize costs, for example by turning off unused clusters, like development/tests environment, when they are not used or by using spot VMs.

+#### Azure Kubernetes Service - Start/Stop cluster

+AKS supports multiple pools for a single cluster.
+It allows you to mix SKU, scale pools differently depending on the workload they are running, share clusters but isolate workloads between teams, business units etc. AKS supports **System** and **User** pools. **System** pools are dedicated to run critical Kubernetes components (dns, metrics server etc.) and **User** pools are dedicated to run your applications.
+Every AKS cluster must have at least one System pool.
+If you have only 1 pool in your cluster, the System pool will also run your applications.

+AKS supports scaling **User** pools to 0 (i.e. the underlying VM scale sets contains 0 node) but it's not possible for **System** pools.
+You might have environment that you want shutdown when they are not used, to reduce the cost of your platform.
+You probably don't need to have development and test clusters running outside of working hours.
+This is where the [Start/Stop cluster feature](https://docs.microsoft.com/azure/aks/start-stop-cluster) becomes useful: it will allow to completely deallocate all compute resources for a given Kubernetes cluster.

+Using two simple commands:
+* `az aks stop` will stop a running cluster
+* `az aks start` will start a stopped cluster

+Together will a scheduler system (a bash script with a CRON or a [scheduled pipeline in Azure DevOps](https://docs.microsoft.com/azure/devops/pipelines/process/scheduled-triggers?view=azure-devops&tabs=yaml), for example), you will be able to schedule when you want some AKS cluster to be stopped and when you want them to be started again.

+#### Azure Kubernetes Service - Spot Virtual Machines

+[Spot Virtual Machines](https://docs.microsoft.com/azure/virtual-machines/spot-vms) are intended to optimize costs.
+It allows to benefits from the Azure unused capacity at low cost.
+The drawback of this is that it comes with no SLA and that the machines can be evicted at any time if Azure needs it back.

+AKS supports Spot VMs by offering to create a [Spot node pool](https://docs.microsoft.com/azure/aks/spot-node-pool).
+One way to see this feature is "built-in [chaos-engineering](https://docs.microsoft.com/azure/architecture/framework/resiliency/chaos-engineering) at low-cost".
+Of course, before using it you must ensure that your workloads running on these kind of pool will be designed to support it, as a virtual machine from the underlying scale set on which a given pod is running might be evicted at any time.
+You can read more about eviction policy [here](https://docs.microsoft.com/azure/virtual-machines/spot-vms#eviction-policy).

 ## Observability

 Observability is a central piece of your cloud native platform.
 There are different ways to implement observability on Azure.
 You can go with the Azure built-in stack like Azure Monitor, Logs Analytics etc. Or you can decide to plug external tools like Prometheus, Grafana, Elastic Search, Logstash, Kibana...